i) Quantifying Over Anything

 The Point of Possible Worlds

 Lewis didn't just believe in possible worlds because he thought that they exist or have being.
 He also thought that their existence solves various philosophical problems.
 So his interest (or belief) in possible worlds wasn't entirely contextless (if that's the right word to use).

 So what did possible worlds do for Lewis and other possible-worldists?
 Firstly, they "systematize [our] pre-existing modal opinions".
 That is, they serve a philosophical purpose over and above the mere fact of their existence... or being.

 What are these other worlds like, according to Lewis?

-Although earlier in this paper Lewis wrote that possible worlds are very much like our world, only reconfigured (at least that's the word I used).
-However, he did say that the physics of these possible worlds may be different to our own.
+As stated above, although earlier in this paper Lewis wrote that possible worlds are very much like our world (only reconfigured - at least that's a word one can use), he also argued that the physics of some of these possible worlds will be – or are - different to our own.
 Indeed it follows from a belief in possible worlds that certain possible worlds must have alternative physics.

-However, Lewis didn’t accept that possible worlds have alternative logics or alternative mathematics.
+However, Lewis didn’t accept that any possible world can have an alternative logic or alternative mathematics.
 And isn't that the primary point (if they need a primary point) of possible worlds?
-Of course Lewis wasn't talking about specific or generally-accepted logical or mathematical systems; only that logical and mathematical truths and realities will be true and real regardless of our efforts to codify them.
-Thus Lewis was also a realist (rather than an anti-realist) about logic and mathematics.
-That is, there may be some logical or mathematical truths or realities than we human beings can never - or will never - know or be able to formulate (e.g., Goldbach's theorem).
+Of course Lewis wasn't talking about specific (or generally-accepted) logical or mathematical systems; only that logical and mathematical truths and realities will be true regardless of our efforts to codify them.
+Thus Lewis was also a realist (as it were) about logic and mathematics.
+That is, there may be some logical or mathematical truths (or realities) that we human beings can never - or will never - know or be able to formulate (e.g., Goldbach's conjecture).